ilyar/blog/EN/220608_KWPC_presents_GOSH_EVERLOCK.md

 915
 00:37:25,920 --> 00:37:27,920
-they could do like github this advanced
+they could do like `GitHub` this advanced

 916
 00:37:27,920 --> 00:37:29,440